microchip-pic-avr-examples/pic16f15276-cnano-spi-io-expander-host-mplab-mcc/README.md

 This example highlights usage of PIC MCU as I/O expander.
 The PIC16F15276 MCU acts as host and is used to control seven segment display.
 Compatible PIC16F152xx family of MCUs are:PIC16F15244,PIC16F15254,PIC16F15276

-Refer code example Client SPI I/O Expander using PIC16F15276 microcontroller for more details bout the client device implementation.
+Refer GitHub code example [Client SPI I/O Expander using PIC16F15276 microcontroller](https://github.com/microchip-pic-avr-examples/pic16f15276-cnano-spi-io-expander-client-mplab-mcc) for more details about the client device implementation.

 ## Introduction